ScryptoNoob/Glossary-of-Acronyms-Definitions/Privacy Glossary.md

 ## Data Concerning Health (GDPR)
 Personal data related to the physical or mental health of a natural person, including the provision of health care services, which reveal information about his or her health status.

+## Disclosure
+The provision of access to personal data.

 ## Electronic Address
 An address used in connection with the transmission of an electronic message to:
 - an electronic mail account;